raceintospace/raceintospace/doc/manual/manual.md

 * Gemini/Voskhod – a two-person capsule with one-person lander.
 Easiest to get started but tricky, and riskier than other approaches—especially Voskhod.

 * Apollo/Soyuz – the historic approach.
-Fairly straightforward, but some of the components can be challenging to afford early on.
+Fairly straightforward, but it can be difficult to afford early on.

 * XMS-2/Lapot – a three-person minishuttle.
 Tough to get started, but reusable spacecraft are a boon later in the game.